 Option 1: Off-Camera Narration

 This is Morgan Freeman on every TV commercial, every documentary and every animal movie.
-Some call it “voice of God.”
+Some call it the “voice of God.”
 This is a favorite among training videos with substantial content.

 Option 2: UN-Style